caprica/vlcj/README.md

 ====

-The vlcj project provides a Java framework to allow an instance of a native [vlc](http://www.videolan.org/vlc "vlc") media player to be embedded in a Java AWT Window or Swing JFrame.
+The vlcj project provides a Java framework to allow an instance of a native [VLC](http://www.videolan.org/vlc "VLC") media player to be embedded in a Java AWT Window or Swing JFrame.

 You get more than just simple bindings, you also get a higher level framework